 My core training was as an integrative psychotherapist and I have worked for many years with a wide range of problems within the NHS, charity and private sector.
 I will be happy to provide specific details if you would like to know more.

-I have specialist experience of working with mid-life transitions; those who have experienced physical, sexual or emotional violence and people who self-harm.
+I have specialist experience of working with mid-life transitions; those who have experienced physical, sexual or emotional violence; chronic illness and people who self-harm.

 - Doctorate in Counselling Psychology and Psychotherapy (in completion)

 - Postgraduate Clinical Diploma in Integrative Psychotherapy

 - Postgraduate Clinical Diploma in Integrative Psychodynamic Counselling

 I hold a full DBS clearance and professional indemnity insurance.
 I regularly attend clinical supervision, personal therapy and post-graduate training, as well as seminars, workshops and conferences related to my field.

 Being registered/accredited with a professional body means an individual must have achieved a substantial level of training and experience approved by their member organisation.

 The UK Council for Psychotherapy (UKCP) is a leading professional body for the education, training and regulation of psychotherapists and psychotherapeutic counsellors.
 Its register is accredited by the government's Professional Standards Authority.